data-creative/data-creative.github.io/_posts/2017-06-19-tonebase-api.md

 <img class="img-responsive" src="{{ site.base_url }}/assets/img/posts/tonebase-req-database-architecture-diagram.png" alt="">

+> The final database architecture would end up slightly differing from the draft design, but the draft was instrumental in its ability to guide development efforts.
+When planning a system design, don't be afraid to give it your best attempt and leave room for future changes, as long as they are principled and justified.

 <img class="img-responsive" src="{{ site.base_url }}/assets/img/posts/tonebase-req-server-architecture-diagram.png" alt="">

+> Not all parts of the system architecture were deemed in-scope for this project's development efforts, but it was still good to outline the entire system this way.
+Diagrams like this help clients understand how the system will work, and the relationship between various system components.

-The User Roles and Permissions section defined the following in-scope roles:
+The User Roles and Permissions section defined the following roles:

   + **Visitor**: Non-users, and any users who are not logged-in.
   + **User**: Music students who consume system content.
   + **Artist**: Professional musicians and music instructors who contribute videos and other content to the system.
   + **Admin**: ToneBase team members, and any other individual responsible for maintaining and monitoring the system.

-It also defined a set of permissions for each user role, including a direct mapping to development prioritization and specific database resources and controller actions.
+It also defined a set of permissions for each user role.
+These permissions specified which actions could be performed by each role, and directly mapped user capabilities with specific database resources and CRUD operations (e.g. "List", "Show", "Create", "Update", and "Destroy").

 <img class="img-responsive" src="{{ site.base_url }}/assets/img/posts/tonebase-req-permissions-visitor.png" alt="">